he-mang/AtliQ-Hardware-Profit-and-Loss-Report/README.md

 ## File Format
 The final report is available in Microsoft Excel format (.xlsx).

-All financials are reported in USD.
+All financials are reported in INR.